 The Midwest Orthopaedics at Rush Sports Medicine Fellowship Program is based at Rush University Medical Center, located in Chicago’s West Loop.
-The program offers an accredited postgraduate sports medicine fellowship, and positions are available for up to four board eligible/board certified orthopedic surgeons.
+The program offers an ACGME accredited postgraduate sports medicine fellowship, and positions are available for up to five board eligible/board certified orthopaedic surgeons.

-The fellowship is an extremely active clinical fellowship with a balanced exposure to knee and shoulder surgery.
-The fellow will be exposed to open and closed shoulder stabilizations, cuff surgery and acromioplasty performed by all attendings.
-Dr. Anthony Romeo and Dr. Gregory Nicholson perform a high volume of arthroplasties, complex revision procedures, and arthroscopic assisted shoulder stabilizations and arthroscopic rotator cuff repairs.
-Dr. Bernard Bach and Dr. Charles Bush-Joseph collectively perform over 200 ACL reconstructions annually.
+The fellowship is an extremely active clinical fellowship with a balanced exposure to knee, hip and shoulder surgery.
+During the average academic year, each attending performs 300-1000 surgeries.
+The fellows will be exposed to open and arthroscopic shoulder stabilization techniques, complex rotator cuff surgery, including evolving reconstruction techniques performed by attendings.
+Dr. Gregory Nicholson and Dr. Grant Garrigues perform a high volume of arthroplasties, including complex revision procedures.

 The fellowship is balanced between the OR and the office setting.
-One of the highlights for our fellows has been the opportunity to gain considerable experience in the office.
+One of the highlights for our fellows has been the opportunity to gain considerable experience in the office and understanding proper indications for surgical intervention.
 This is done under the direct supervision of the attending physicians in their private offices.

 Beginning with the 2004 season, the sports medicine physicians at Rush were chosen to be the team physicians for the Chicago White Sox.
-The fellows also took part in this endeavor, attending White Sox Spring Training in Tucson, Arizona, and also participating in game coverage.
-In addition, the sports medicine physicians were also chosen as the team physicians for the Chicago Bulls.
-We also provide coverage for the Chicago Fire Soccer Club, Chicago Steel semipro hockey team, and DePaul Blue Demons in addition to local high school team coverage.
-Research is a mandatory requirement of the fellowship.
+The fellows also take part in this endeavor, attending White Sox Training in Arizona, and also participating in game coverage.
+Dr. Nikhil Verma is the current head team physician for the White Sox following Dr. Bush-Joseph who has extensive team coverage experience.
+In addition, the sports medicine physicians were also chosen as the team physicians for the Chicago Bulls, with Dr. Brian Cole serving as the head team physician.
+We also provide coverage for the Chicago Fire Soccer Club covered by Dr. Brian Forsythe, Chicago Steel semi-pro hockey team, and NCAA Division 1 DePaul Blue Demons in addition to local high school team coverage.